 Imagine though that you were stranded there five days a week, for 10 hours a day.
 How would you feel?
 You may become fiercely protective of all things “yours.”
 Some people say children are selfish and possessive over material items.
 Maybe we could try not taking their things and giving them to other children?
 Maybe they wouldn’t feel as much need to protect their possessions if they did not constantly fear the loss of them?
 Childhood seems to come with this obligation to share everything when, in fact, sharing should be intrinsically motivated by the feeling you get when you choose to be generous to someone else.
 Sharing your toy, because someone told you to, is not being nice, it’s being obedient.

 My almost 5 year old was raised never being told to share (but seeing it modelled everywhere).
 He went to a school with the same philosophy.
 We have never pushed it and we have not needed to.
 My son shares with everyone, knows the word and uses it correctly (unlike some adults).
 I’ve seen a child take his toy and then drop it and then he picks it up and hands it back to them.
 He does not seem to feel a sense of possession over material items.
-I believe this is because we have built a foundation of trust in this area, that he is not obliged to share his things with others, releasing him from the fear of losing his possessions without merit or reason.
+I believe because we have built a foundation of trust in this area, he does not feel obliged to share his things with others, releasing him from the fear of losing his possessions without merit or reason.

 Some people will say “we need to teach children to share.”
 That is not giving children the credit they deserve.
 We are not believing in their ability to learn about sharing through observation and interactions with others.
 Rather some people are forcing it, which is counterproductive to learning about anything, including sharing.
 A recent study demonstrated that children were happy to share, when the act was of their own free-will, demonstrating prosocial behaviours; the foundation to generosity and kindness.
 However, when the children were obligated to share, this did not make them happy and although most complied with the obligation, the joy that comes from being generous was the sacrifice of compliance.
 It feels good to do something for someone else, but not when you are being obligated to do so.
 Obligation strips the child of the opportunity to feel pride, when their act of kindness makes another person happy.
 That pivotal moment, where a child feels that rush of altruism, that is the moment where sharing is learned.